 New York Criminal Impersonation and False Personation

-New York Criminal Impersonation and False Personation charges are codifies in Section 190 of the New York Penal Law.
+New York Criminal Impersonation and False Personation charges are codified in Section 190 of the New York Penal Law.
 This section contains many of New York’s criminal fraud statutes.
 New York Criminal Personation and False Personation charges apply to:

 • Giving a false name, date of birth, or address to a police officer after being warned of the consequences;

-• Assuming the identity of another individual to obtain a benefit, or injure or defraud another;
+• Assuming the identity of another individual to obtain a benefit or injure or defraud another;

 • Pretending to be a police officer with intent to induce another to submit to the perceived law enforcement authority;